socketstream/socketstream/README.md

 * Designed for large apps - excellent code organization, modularity and extensibility.
 Not a black box framework
 * True bi-directional communication using websockets (or [Socket.IO 0.8](http://socket.io) fallbacks).
 No more slow, messy AJAX!
 * Write all code in [CoffeeScript](http://jashkenas.github.com/coffee-script/) or JavaScript - your choice
-* New in 0.3: Works great with [Express.js](http://expressjs.com) and other Connect-based frameworks!
+* **NEW** Works great with [Express.js](http://expressjs.com) and other Connect-based frameworks!
 * Easily share code between the client and server.
 Ideal for business logic and model validation (see README below)
+* **NEW** Websocket Middleware - enabling session access, authentication, logging, distributed requests and more
 * Effortless, scalable, pub/sub baked right in - including Private Channels
-* New in 0.3: Websocket Middleware - enabling session access, user records, authentication, logging, distributed requests and more
+* **NEW** Easy authentication - use a backend databases or authenticate against Facebook Connect, Twitter, etc using [Everyauth](https://github.com/bnoguchi/everyauth)
+* **NEW** Share sessions between HTTP and Websocket Requests using Connect Session Stores
+* Optionally use [Redis](http://www.redis.io) for fast session retrieval, pub/sub, list of users online, and any other data your app needs instantly
+* **NEW** Modular transport design allow alternative websocket or back-end event transports to be used
 * API Trees - offer a simple, consistent way to namespace and organize large code bases
-* Optionally use [Redis](http://www.redis.io) for fast session retrieval, pub/sub, list of users online, and any other data your app needs instantly
-* New in 0.3: Modular transport design allow alternative websocket or back-end event transports to be used
-* Uses [Connect 2.0](http://senchalabs.github.com/connect/) - hook in 3rd-party middleware or write your own
+* Uses [Connect 2.0](http://senchalabs.github.com/connect/) - hook in 3rd-party HTTP middleware or write your own
 * MIT License

 #### Client Side

 * Works great with Chrome, Safari __and now Firefox 6__ using native websockets
 * Compatible with older versions of Firefox and IE thanks to configurable fallback transports provided by Socket.IO
-* New in 0.3: Define multiple single-page clients by choosing the CSS, JS and client-side templates you wish to serve
+* **NEW** Define multiple single-page clients by choosing the CSS, JS and client-side templates you wish to serve
 * Integrated asset manager - automatically packages and [minifies](https://github.com/mishoo/UglifyJS) all client-side assets
 * Works with iPads and iPhones using Mobile Safari (iOS 4.2 and above), even over 3G.
 Send a smaller, lighter client if desired
-* New in 0.3: Use optional code formatters (e.g. CoffeeScript, Jade, Stylus, Less, etc) by easily installing wrapper modules
+* **NEW** Use optional code formatters (e.g. CoffeeScript, Jade, Stylus, Less, etc) by easily installing wrapper modules
 * Multiple clients work seamlessly with HTML Push State 'mock routing' so you can use [Backbone Router](http://documentcloud.github.com/backbone/#Router), [Davis JS](http://davisjs.com) and more
-* New in 0.3: Support for many client-side template languages (Hogan/Mustache/CoffeeKup/jQuery), including server-side compiled templates
+* **NEW** Supports many client-side template languages (Hogan/Mustache/CoffeeKup/jQuery), pre-compiling them for speed
-* New in 0.3: Works great with [Ember.js](http://emberjs.com) for 'reactive templates' which automatically update when data changes
+* **NEW** Works great with [Ember.js](http://emberjs.com) for 'reactive templates' which automatically update when data changes
 * Bundled with jQuery - though not dependent on it.
 Will work great with Zepto and other libraries
 * Easily add additional client libraries such as [Underscore.js](http://documentcloud.github.com/underscore/)
 * Highly Experimental: Designate client-side code files as modules and require() them as you would server-side code